saikumarysk/m22-ykk/about.md

 Assignments allow you to practice skills and concepts, and prepare you for quizzes and the project.
 Students who do not follow the policies of the course on collaboration and academic honesty will be **reported to the office of academic honesty and should expect to receive an F in the course**. ⚠️  **_All_** students involved in an incident, _regardless if they are copying or sharing their work_, are going to be reported to The Office of Student Conduct.
 The process and possible consequences are outlined here: <https://www.sa.ucsb.edu/regulations/student-conduct-code/student-conduct-code>.

 If you have doubts or questions about what is allowed or are unclear on the course policies surrounding collaboration or regarding using the information/skills not covered during the course, please ask the Instructors via the forum.
-By default, we treat the usage of concepts that we have not covered in class as a case of the academic integrity violation - even if the student knows the advanced concepts, unless they have explicitly obtained the Instructor's written persmission, their usage of them violates this course's policy.
+By default, we treat the usage of concepts that we have not covered in class as a case of the academic integrity violation - even if the student knows the advanced concepts, unless they have explicitly obtained the Instructor's written permission, their usage of them violates this course's policy.

 Rather than copying someone else's work, ask for help.
 You are not alone in this course!
 We are here to help you succeed.
 If you invest the time to learn the material and complete the projects, you won't need to copy any answers.